Friday 12

 • place

-Faculty of Law - Pontifical Catholic University of Peru
+Law School - Pontifical Catholic University of Peru

 4:30 pm